 CAFP advocates for higher payment for family physicians in California.
 Investment in primary care leads to improved quality of care, better patient health and lower health care costs overall.
 We also advocate for payment reform, to move our health care system from a fee-for-service model to a model that appropriately compensates physicians for high-value care.
 This means that family physicians should be paid for services, such as care management, that they have historically provided without pay.
 Read more about CAFP’s advocacy efforts on MACRA and payment reform.

-We will regularly provide news updates on MACRA, payment reform and related topics.
-We have also included a series of links to blogs, useful tools and resources, and more.
+We will regularly provide updates on the tools and resources to help guide you through MACRA, payment reform and related topics.
+In this section you will see a series of links to blogs, existing technical assistance and more.